PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 **What is an important problem?**
 - Importance is not based on the consequence of solving a problem alone.
-- It's also based on whether or not a problem has an attack: a new approach or potential way of solving it.
+- It also depends on whether or not a problem has an attack: a new approach or potential way of solving it.
 - EX: Teleportation is not an important problem.
 It has massive consequences but there is no attack.
 - Redefine, invert, and change the nature of the problem; important problems hide.
 - Problems can rapidly become important when there is a new attack towards a solution.